 bowman’s root

-Porteranthus trifoliatus (bowman’s root) provides interest in every season.
+Gillenia trifoliatus (bowman’s root) provides interest in every season.

 Bowman’s root is a native plant to eastern North America from Ontario south to Georgia, east of the Mississippi River.
 It puts on a great display of showy, 5-petaled star-like flowers in spring-to-early summer.
 Flowers fade as the heat of summer comes on.
-As the cooler weather of fall approaches, the leaves of P. trifoliatus begin to take on spectacular yellow-golden tones set against dark red-to-brown stems.
+As the cooler weather of fall approaches, the leaves of G. trifoliatus (formerly Porteranthus trifoliatus) begin to take on spectacular yellow-golden tones set against dark red-to-brown stems.
 Over winter textural interest is maintained by the upright, wire-like brown stems and remnants of leaves.

-Botanical Name | Porteranthus trifoliatus |
+Botanical Name | Gillenia trifoliatus |

 Common Name | bowman’s root |